Sentence Structure and Punctuation

 Although Jack drinks coffee, Jill drinks tea. (with a comma)

-Coordination (equal ideas, with coordinator: and, but, or, nor, for, so, yet)
+(equal ideas, with coordinator: and, but, or, nor,

 Jack drinks coffee.
 Jill, however, drinks tea. (variation)